 2004 (3rd of Tishrei, 5765): Shabbat Shuvah

-2004 (3rd of Tishrei, 5765): Norman F, Cantor passed away.
-Born in Winnipeg, Canada in 1929, Cantor was a historian who specialized in the medieval period.
-His sound scholarship was embodied in an accessible style with narrative drive, which made his major textbook, The Civilization of the Middle Ages the most widely-read overview of medieval history.
-Cantor received his docorate from Princeton.
-He taught at several prestigious universities including Princeton, Columbia, Brandies, and NYU.
+2004 (3rd of Tishrei, 5765): Seventy-four year old historian Norman F, Cantor, the native of Winnipeg who specialized in the medieval period and whose sound scholarship was embodied in an accessible style with narrative drive, which made his major textbook, The Civilization of the Middle Ages the most widely-read overview of medieval history, passed away today.

 2005: Agudath Achim, the Orthodox Congregation in Little Rock, Arkansas, celebrated its one hundredth anniversary with a gala dinner.